New build plumbing across Canberra & the ACT

 How Much Does New Build Plumbing Cost in Canberra?

-New build plumbing for a standard 3-4 bedroom home in Canberra typically costs between $15,000 and $35,000, according to industry estimates from the Housing Industry Association (HIA) and Master Builders ACT.
-The final cost depends on the number of bathrooms, kitchen complexity, hot water system type, and whether gas fitting is included.
+Plumbing a standard 3 to 4 bedroom home in Canberra usually lands between $15,000 and $35,000, going by estimates from the Housing Industry Association (HIA) and Master Builders ACT.
+Where you land in that range comes down to how many bathrooms you have, what the kitchen is doing, which hot water system you pick, and whether there is gas fitting in the job.

 How Is New Build Plumbing Priced by Stage?